-The Cornell College of Business offers two undergraduate majors and multiple business minors through the college’s two AACSB International-accredited undergraduate business schools:
+The Cornell SC Johnson College of Business offers two undergraduate majors and multiple business minors through the college’s two AACSB International-accredited undergraduate business schools:

 - Dyson School of Applied Economics and Management: Accounting, agribusiness management, applied economics, business analytics, entrepreneurship, environmental, energy & resource economics, finance, food industry management, international trade and development, marketing, strategy.
 The Dyson School is also part of the College of Agriculture and Life Sciences.

-- School of Hotel Administration: Hospitality management, entrepreneurship, finance, real estate
+- Peter and Stephanie Nolan School of Hotel Administration: Hospitality management, entrepreneurship, finance, real estate.

 Opportunities to minor in a business-related field include:

-- The University-Wide Business Minor (UBM) is intended for students majoring in subject areas other than business, to gain exposure to business concepts, frameworks, and methods.
+- The Business Minor (BUS) is intended for students majoring in subject areas other than business, to gain exposure to business concepts, frameworks, and methods.

 - The Undergraduate Minor in Real Estate prepares students for careers in the commercial real estate industry and is open to students regardless of major.

 - The Dyson Business Minor for Engineers (DBME) is specifically tailored to the educational and career needs of engineering students.

 - The Dyson Business Minor for Life Sciences Majors (DBMLS) offers business concepts in the context of nonprofit, research, pre-med, pre-dental, and pre-vet fields.

 - The Applied Economics and Management (AEM) Minors offer specializations in food and agricultural business; applied economics; environmental, energy, and resource economics; and international trade and development.